cwlczt/DMCL/README.md

 **Parameters**

-   There are two parameters in our algorithm which use to balance the loss in total loss fuction.gamma is the coefficient of clustering loss and beta is the coefficient of contrastive loss.
+   There are two parameters in our algorithm which use to balance the loss in the total loss function. gamma is the coefficient of clustering loss and beta is the coefficient of contrastive loss.

 **Input and Output Directories**

-   The datasets used by the program is in the ```data``` folder.The output files are under the ```result``` folder and separated by the name of the dataset.i.e the results of liver are in ```result/liver/```.
-The output are matlab files, where the label variable is the predicted label.
+   The datasets used by the program are in the ```data``` folder.
+The output files are under the ```result``` folder and separated by the name of the dataset. i.e the results of the liver are in ```result/liver/```.
+The output is Matlab files, where the label variable is the predicted label.

 **Contact**

-   For any questions regarding our work, plese feel free to contact us：cwlczt@163.com
+   For any questions regarding our work, please feel free to contact us：cwlczt@163.com